The wait is over! DCLC's 2014 Champions of Adult Literacy have been announced!

 Please join us to honor these amazing Champions on November 13, 2014, 6:30 p.m. to 8:00 p.m. at Harrah’s Casino in Chester PA.
 The event will include adult students sharing their success stories, an awards ceremony to honor the Champions, hors d’oeuvres, a cash bar, and a ticket auction with locally donated prizes.

-Sponsors of Champions of Adult Literacy include: Hall of Fame Sponsor Franklin Mint Federal Credit Union; All-Star Sponsors Boeing Helicopters Credit Union and The Philadelphia Foundation; Gold Sponsor Crozer-Keystone Health Systems; Silver Sponsor Bryn Mawr Trust; and Bronze Sponsors Baker Printing, Beneficial Bank, and Perri Evanson Homes.
+Sponsors of Champions of Adult Literacy include: Hall of Fame Sponsor Franklin Mint Federal Credit Union; All-Star Sponsors 320 Market Café, Boeing Helicopters Credit Union, and The Philadelphia Foundation; Gold Sponsors Crozer-Keystone Health System, King's Automotive, and Swarthmore Rotary Club; Silver Sponsors Bryn Mawr Trust and Rolyn Companies; and Bronze Sponsors Baker Printing, Beneficial Bank, Perri Evanson Homes, and Plush Mills Senior Living.
 Sponsorship opportunities are still available.
 Click here for the order form.

 Adult student Blaker Kpamia (at right in photo) has shown determination and perseverance during her four years of studying reading and writing at Delaware County Literacy Council (DCLC).
 Recently Blaker passed two tests needed to enter a Certified Nursing Assistant (CNA) training program.
 Because of this achievement, Blaker's current volunteer tutor, Monica Pasquarella (at left in photo), nominated her to be recognized as Student of the Month for April 2014.